Our practice and your privacy

 Informed Consent to treatment policy

 At Sydney Health Professionals, we adhere to best practices across the health care industry.
-When it comes to providing any type of intervention with patients in the form of hands on osteopathic treatments like massage, joint mobilization, stretching and muscle techniques, best practice involves gaining informed consent.
+When it comes to providing any type of intervention with patients in the form of hands-on osteopathic treatments like massage, joint mobilization, stretching and muscle techniques, best practice involves gaining informed consent.
 At Sydney Health Professionals, this is obtained from all our prospective osteopathic patients before any examination or treatment is performed.
 This process involves communication of the potential risks that are involved with manual therapy examination and treatment to a patient before it takes place to allow them to make an informed decision about whether it is right for them to proceed.
 We never treat without informed consent.
 If the patient decides not to consent to treatment, we will do our best to advise them of what other alternative options might be available to them.

 Cancellation of Appointments policy

-We understand that unforeseen circumstances may develop that prevent your making an appointment.
+We understand that unforeseen circumstances may develop that prevent you from making an appointment.
 Please provide us with as much time as possible if you are unable to make your scheduled appointment.
 This allows other patients who may need treatment to utilise the booking time.
 We reserve the right to charge a cancellation fee if you fail to provide 24 hours notice of a cancellation.

 We strive to provide excellence in health care.
 This involves encouraging multidisciplinary approaches and open and timely communication.
 We will often rely on other tried and trusted health professionals to co-manage your complaints or provide other services that complement our treatment.
 The most appropriate health care professionals are often ones whom you have a trusted relationship with, so we always aim to work cohesively with them where possible.

-Otherwise the practice has a developed network of quality health care professionals with whom we may suggest you consult.
+Otherwise, the practice has a developed network of quality health care professionals with whom we may suggest you consult.
 Referrals will always be guided by direct communication with the relevant health professional in our network to ensure quality health care for our patients.

 Health Care Philosophy